boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 #### Customize

 You can edit the existing summary row configuration by using this `Customize` button.
-Upon clicking the `Customize` button, The summary row dialog will appear displaying the current configuration, as shown in the image below.
+Upon clicking the `Customize` button, the summary row dialog will appear displaying the current configuration, as shown in the image below.

 ![Summary Row Customize](/static/assets/visualizing-data/visualization-widgets/images/grid/grid-summary-row-Customize.png)